go-bridget/mig/README.md

 Mig is a database SQL statement based migration utility.
 It's short for migrate.

-It's used in production on several of my projects, both personal and professional.
-We use it to lint database schema as well as provide controlled migrations for production environments.
+It's used in production on several projects, both personal and professional.
+The tool provides controlled migrations for production environments.

-The API isn't 100% stable, as the tool is under active use and development.
+- Well tested and used: mysql.
+- Early, but functional: sqlite.

+Status: active use, maintained on occasion.

 ## Goals